+After some time using an NG tube you are thinking of changing to a PEG, you'll need to talk through both options with your stroke team and family to decide which one is best for you.
 There are advantages and disadvantages to both.
-You’ll need to talk through both options with your stroke team and family to decide which one is best for you.

 A very thin tube, not much wider than a piece of spaghetti.
 It goes up your nose, down the back of your throat and into your stomach.

 - Safer to insert than a PEG tube, as it's less invasive.

 - Easy to remove.